 Luke writes the same that we cannot come to Christ without hating our own spouse, parents and children.
 In other words, we are to love them only through Christ and if they are a hindrance to our relationship with Christ, we must hate them.
 Hence, coming to Christ can cost all our relationships.

 If your hand or foot causes you to sin, cut it off and cast it from you.
 It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
 And if your eye causes you to sin, pluck it out and cast it from you.
 It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell fire.Matt 18:8-9

 While we must forsake everything that causes us to sin, we must even cut off our own hands and feet, and pluck our own eyes if they causes us to sin.
 Christ taught zero tolerance to sin.
 Hence, for inheriting eternal life it can even cost our own body parts.

 Then He said to them all, “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it.Luke 9:23-24

 If we desire to follow Christ, we first need to deny ourselves take our cross daily and follow Him.
 If we lose our life for His sake, we will save it.
 Hence, Eternal life can even cost their own life for some.

-Deceivers like Paul and many churches today lie that eternal life is a free gift.
+Deceivers like Paul (Saul of Tarsus) and many churches today lie that eternal life is a free gift.
 However, Jesus taught eternal life is very costly.
 It can cost our entire wealth (Matt 13:44-46), all our relationships (Matt 10:37), our body parts (Mark 9:43-48) and even our own life (Mark 8:35).